Kepler-C/maze-creator-solver/README.md

 # maze-creator-solver
-A Java desktop application to create and solve mazes with several algorithms
+A Java desktop application for creating and solving mazes.